malachaiahyo/QSS-20-Final-Project/README.md

 **Initial Analysis**

-Identify the Top 10 countries where entities are physically located (based on the address country).
+Identify the Top 10 countries where entities are physically located (based on the address country)

-Identify the Top 10 jurisdictions where entities are incorporated.
+Identify the Top 10 jurisdictions where entities are incorporated

 Visualize these using a bar chart with a gradient color scheme: